 Plan to devote some time to re-homing your pet.
-It can take a while to find a good home.
-People like healthy animals that are already spayed or neutered.
+It can take a while to find a good home for your pet.
+You will have an easier time rehoming your pet if they are up to date on all vaccines and already spayed or neutered.
 Take your pet to a veterinarian and save the records.
+Ask our staff for information on low-cost vet care.
+The following are some tips on how to rehome your pet:

 - Friends and family are the number one way pets find new homes.
+Don’t forget co-workers, church or any groups you are a member of.
 Contact everyone!

 - Place an ad in the local newspapers.
 Many people read them, and many ads are FREE!

-- Appearance, size and age – consider using a good photo.
+- Appearance, size and age –add a good photo.

-- Describe his/her nature and what you like about him/her.
+- Describe their nature and what you like about them.

 - Describe your pet’s health status (see Groundwork above!).